insilico/encore/README.md

 in descending order, along with their associated SNPrank and information gain (IG) scores.

-For additional examples, see our [Encore](http://insilico.utulsa.edu/encore) page on our research website.
+For additional examples, see the [Encore](http://insilico.utulsa.edu/encore) page on our research website.

 ### Contributors ###